GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 ## 2.4 PowerReport Edit

-The exisitng power report can be saved as a new copy and you can edit the report if you have

 PowerReports can be edited and saved and kept private or shared with other Envizi users within your organization.
 The users with the PowerReport Edit work role can do this.

 Here are the steps to edit the power report.